Gabby Epstein Sizzles In A Black Bikini & Men’s Oxford Shirt: ‘Thank Me’

 Australian model Gabby Epstein wowed her 2.3 million Instagram followers after posting a sizzling picture where she rocked a very tiny bikini.

-The swim set was a classic style, in a dark black color that highlighted Epstein’s sun-kissed skin.
-The top consisting of a traditional triangle style with a low plunge neckline to show off the model’s décolletage.
+The black swim set was a classic style that highlighted Epstein’s sun-kissed skin.
+The top had a traditional triangle style with a low plunge neckline to show off the model’s décolletage.
 Spaghetti straps tied around the neck to create a halter cut, and the garment was accented with a small gold detail in the center of the bust.

-The bottom was a tiny brief style, with thick straps around the sides that were pushed up to showcase the model’s hourglass figure.
+The bottom was a tiny brief style, with thick straps around the sides that were pulled up to showcase the model’s hourglass figure.
 Epstein completed the look with a light blue oxford shirt, which she left open and hanging around her elbows.

 Epstein completed the look with a simple bun hairstyle in addition to what appeared to be a swipe of mascara and a bright pink lip.
 Her accessories consisted of two trendy stacked gold necklaces and a matching pair of hoop earrings.